Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Introduction

+Large Language Models (LLMs) have recently made significant strides in Artificial Intelligence (AI), representing a noteworthy milestone in computer science.
+LLMs have showcased their capabilities across various tasks, including sentence revision~\cite{wu2023chatgpt}, text translation~\cite{jiao2023chatgpt}, program repair~\cite{fan2023automated}, and program testing~\cite{deng2023large, kang2023large}.
+Not limited to research level, LLMs, such as ChatGPT~\cite{openai2022introducing}, have revolutionized the way people interact with traditional software, enhancing fields such as education~\cite{dai2023can}, legal advice~\cite{deroy2023ready}, and clinical medicine~\cite{cascella2023evaluating}.
+LLMs also facilitate the emergence of AI companion applications, including Yuna~(\url{https://www.yuna.io/}), Pimento~(\url{https://www.pimento.design/}), and Luzia~(\url{https://www.luzia.com/en}).
+Consequently, there is a growing need for evaluating LLMs' communicative dynamics compared to human behaviors, beyond mere performance on downstream tasks.

-This paper delves into an unexplored area of robustness issues in LLM software, explicitly addressing the concept of \textit{emotional robustness}.
-Consider our daily experiences: (i) When faced with certain situations, humans often experience similar emotions.
-For instance, walking alone at night and hearing footsteps approaching from behind often triggers feelings of anxiety or fear. (ii) Individuals display varying levels of emotional response to specific situations.
+This paper delves into an unexplored area of evaluating LLMs' \textbf{emotional alignment} with humans.
+Consider our daily experiences: (1) When faced with certain situations, humans often experience similar emotions.
+For instance, walking alone at night and hearing footsteps approaching from behind often triggers feelings of anxiety or fear.
+(2) Individuals display varying levels of emotional response to specific situations.
 For example, some people may experience increased impatience and irritation when faced with repetitive questioning.
 It is noteworthy that we are inclined to form friendships with individuals who possess qualities such as patience and calmness.
-Based on these observations, we propose the following requirements for LLM software in order to achieve better alignment with human behaviors: \begin{itemize}[leftmargin=*] \item LLM software should accurately respond to specific situations regarding the emotions it exhibits. \item LLM software should demonstrate emotional robustness when faced with negative emotions. \end{itemize}
+Based on these observations, we propose the following requirements for LLMs in order to achieve better alignment with human behaviors: (1) LLMs should accurately respond to specific situations regarding the emotions they exhibit.
+(2) LLMs should demonstrate emotional robustness when faced with negative emotions.
+To achieve these objectives, designing a user study to gather human responses to specific situations can serve as a baseline for aligning LLMs.

+We focus on the expression of negative emotions by LLMs, which may contribute to negative user experiences.
+We utilize Parrott's emotion framework~\cite{parrott2001emotions, shaver1987emotion}, which organizes emotions into three hierarchical levels, to select the relevant emotions for our study.
+The primary level of emotions comprises six basic emotions, split evenly into three positive and three negative.
+From the negative primary emotions, we specifically focus on eight subordinate emotions: anger, anxiety, depression, frustration, jealousy, guilt, fear, and embarrassment.
+To collect relevant situations for these emotions, we utilize emotion appraisal theory from psychology, which studies how everyday situations arouse different human emotions~\cite{roseman2001appraisal}.
+Research in this field has identified numerous situations that arouse specific emotions, which can serve as contextual input for LLMs.
+Through an extensive review including over 100 papers, we collect a dataset of 428 situations from 18 papers, which are further categorized into 36 factors.